-Another popular animal you might see in the national park is the white tailed deer.
+Another one of the most popular animals in the Smoky Mountains you might see is the white tailed deer.
 These are skittish creatures, so you’ll have to be quiet and still if you want to see them.
 The best times to look for deer are at dawn and at dusk.
 You are likely to see deer in open fields because that’s where they usually graze for food.
 Cades Cove and Cataloochee are great places to go to see white tailed deer.

 Did you know the Smokies are considered the salamander capital of the world?
 There are more than 30 species of salamanders in the Smoky Mountains.
 About 26 species are lungless, so they “breathe” through their skin.
 The best places to look for salamanders are in damp, cool areas, such as pools beneath waterfalls and in some bodies of water.

 4. Gray Squirrels

 One of the animals in the Smoky Mountains you are most likely to see at any given time is the gray squirrel.
 Squirrels are foragers and will likely be found scrounging for nuts.
 You’ll probably see them near our campground, out on the trails, and anywhere else there is dense forest.

 5. Wild Turkey

 Wild turkey is a pretty common bird you could see while you’re in the Great Smoky Mountains National Park.
 Turkey can fly short distances, and they perch in trees at night to sleep.
 They are most active early in the morning and in the early afternoon.
 The best places to look for wild turkey are in open fields, so try Cades Cove or Cataloochee if you want to see wild turkey.